Building relationships between Aboriginal communities, explorers and government

-Commencing September 2016 we are seeking to meet with Aboriginal communities who work in partnership with explorers and miners to hear about the challenges and opportunities you have experienced in negotiating native title mining agreements and Indigenous Land Use Agreements (ILUAs) for mineral exploration.
+Beginning in September 2016 we have been meeting with Aboriginal communities who work in partnership with explorers and miners to hear about the challenges and opportunities experienced in negotiating native title mining agreements and Indigenous Land Use Agreements (ILUAs) for mineral exploration.

 What we would like to learn more about

 What Aboriginal communities think of the agreement-making process, including:

 - Your experiences negotiating native title mining agreements or ILUAs